simkej/wurm-launcher-files/README.md

-# wurm-launcher
+# wurm-launcher-files
-PKGBUILD for the Wurm Online launcher for easy installation via pacman
+Files to use with the AUR package